Kalamazoo OWI / DUI Defense

 - Court-ordered drug and alcohol rehabilitation

-In addition, the conviction may trigger indirect consequences such as increased automobile insurance premiums and limitations on job prospects.
+In addition to the potential fines and other serious ramifications, individuals convicted of Operating While Intoxicated (OWI) can also expect to pay a $125 license reinstatement fee.
+An OWI conviction may also trigger indirect consequences such as increased automobile insurance premiums and limitations on job prospects.

-If you’ve been charged with Operating While Intoxicated, don’t take chances with your freedom, your mobility and your future prospects.
+If you’ve been charged with OWI, don’t take chances with your freedom, your mobility and your future prospects.
 Contact us today to schedule a free consultation.
 Just call 269-978-6560.

 DUI or OWI – What’s the Difference?